hlpdev/AdvancedBanX/README.md

 Bungeecord.
 It also supports MySQL and Local File saving as it's storage platform.

-# Differences from the Original
-* Added 1.20 Support
-* Added MiniMessage support to all strings in layouts.yml & messages.yml

 ## Goals
 * Sponge Support
 * Velocity Support